hsalokor/litmus/README.md

 # Backlog

+* Example project (for testing integration and as documentation)
 * Integrate Sinon.js to provide mocks/spies
 * Add support for async testing (macro-variants providing the done-callback)
 * Helpers for conditionally running tests on (production) page.
 Url parameter http://...?test -> tests and deps are loaded